acortes1/onboarding_dashboard/README.md

-# Onboarding Performance Dashboard 🌟
+# Onboarding Performance Dashboard 🌟 (v4.6.7)

 ## Description

-This Streamlit web application provides an interactive, password-protected dashboard to visualize and analyze onboarding performance metrics.
-It dynamically loads data in near real-time from a specified Google Sheet (configured via secrets) and features a custom "Black, White, and Gold" theme for a polished user experience.
+This Streamlit web application provides an interactive dashboard to visualize and analyze onboarding performance metrics.
+It now features **Google Single Sign-On (SSO)** for secure access, dynamically loads data in near real-time from a specified Google Sheet (configured via secrets), and uses a custom theme for a polished user experience.

 ## Key Features

-* **Password Protected:** Basic access key protection for the application.
+* **Secure Access:**
+    * **Google SSO Login:** Users must log in with their Google account.
+    * **(Optional) Domain Restriction:** Can be configured (via secrets) to only allow users from a specific Google Workspace domain.
 * **Dynamic Data Loading:** Securely connects to a Google Sheet using the Google Sheets API, with data source details managed via Streamlit secrets.
-* **Custom Theme:** "Black, White, and Gold" theme applied for a professional look and feel.
+* **Custom Theme & CSS:** Enhanced styling for a professional look and feel, adaptable to light/dark modes.
 * **MTD (Month-to-Date) Metrics:**
-    * Total Onboardings MTD
+    * Total Onboardings MTD (with comparison to the previous month).
-    * Overall Success Rate MTD
+    * Overall Success Rate MTD.
-    * Average Rep Score MTD
+    * Average Rep Score MTD.
-    * Average Days to Confirmation MTD
+    * Average Days to Confirmation MTD.
-* **Filtered Data Overview:** Displays key metrics calculated for the currently filtered dataset.
+* **Global Search:** Quickly find records by License Number or Store Name (overrides filters).
 * **Interactive Filters:**
-    * Filter data by Onboarding Date range.
+    * Filter data by Onboarding Date range (with MTD/YTD/ALL shortcuts).
     * Filter by Representative Name.
     * Filter by Onboarding Status.
     * Filter by Client Sentiment.
-* **Data Sorting:** The main data table is sorted by Delivery Date (ascending).
+* **Data Table & Details:**
+    * Displays filtered data in a sortable, styled table.
+    * Select a record to view its full details, including call summary and key requirement checks.
+    * Download filtered results as a CSV.
 * **Visualizations (Powered by Plotly Express):**
-    * Onboarding Status Distribution (Bar Chart)
+    * Onboarding Status Distribution (Bar Chart).
-    * Client Sentiment Breakdown (Pie Chart)
+    * Client Sentiment Breakdown (Pie Chart).
-    * Onboardings by Representative (Bar Chart)
+    * Onboardings by Representative (Bar Chart).
-    * Checklist Item Completion Rates (Horizontal Bar Chart)
+    * Checklist Item Completion Rates (Horizontal Bar Chart).
+    * Onboardings Over Time (Line Chart).
+    * Days to Confirmation Distribution (Histogram).
 * **Data Refresh:** A button in the sidebar allows manual refreshing of data from the Google Sheet.

 ## Technologies Used

 * Python 3.x
-* Streamlit
+* Streamlit (with Google SSO integration)
 * Pandas
 * Plotly Express
 * gspread (for Google Sheets API interaction)